sos-program/sos-program.github.io/docs/WSP Approach.md

 The [toolkit of WSP indicators, metrics, and benchmarks](./WSP Indicators and Benchmarks.md) was developed by [Holt (2009)](./References.md) and [Holt et al. (2009)](./References.md).
 To conduct WSP status assessment, a structured process was developed to ensure status assessments were objective, consistent, and comparable across CUs and years.
 These are referred to as [WSP integrated status assessments](.\Integrated Status Assessments.md).

 For each of the completed WSP integrated status assessment processes, specific metrics were selected from the toolkit depending on data availability, quantity, and quality of each CU.
-After metrics were calculated, the [WSP integrated status assessment process](./Integrated Status Assessments.md) is required to combine results across metrics, and additional information presented in standardized data summary packages, into a single status for each CU, and a narrative describing what metrics and supporting information drove these status determinations.
+After metrics were calculated, the [WSP integrated status assessment process](./Integrated Status Assessments.md) is required to combine results across metrics, and additional information presented in standardized data summary packages, into a single status for each CU.
+A narrative is also produced for each CU to describe what metrics and supporting information drove these status determinations.

 WSP integrated status assessments have been conducted for Fraser Sockeye ([Grant et al. 2011, Grant & Pestal 2012, Grant et al. 2020](./References.md)), Interior Fraser Coho ([DFO 2015](./References.md)), and Southern BC Chinook ([DFO 2016](./References.md)).